wazuh/wazuh-documentation/source/upgrade-guide/upgrading/legacy/index.rst

 Upgrading from a legacy version
 ===============================

-These instructions guide you through the process of upgrading your Wazuh installation from a version prior to 2.0.
+These instructions guide through the process of upgrading the Wazuh installation from a version prior to 2.0.

 .. topic:: Contents